Rad-ius/weather-app/README.md

 # OpenWeather and Unspalsh weather-app

 This Weather App provides users with real-time weather data for their current location or any city they search for.
 It integrates with the OpenWeather API for weather data and the Unsplash API for background images, delivering a visually engaging and functional user experience.
+You can preview the app here : https://unsplash-wallpaper.netlify.app/

 # Features